marecl/HPDL1414/README.md

 ### TODO
 Recode assignments to use ```translate``` as little as possible, including operator.
 String validation/automatic translation is also an option.
+Possibly return current buffer contents.

 ### Does it work?
 ![Of course it does!](/res/testing.jpg)